 The project would result in approximately 4.6 acres of additional impervious surface.
 Due to the extent of disturbance and amount of impervious surface increase, a Phase II NPDES permit would be required for the project.
 In addition, the project would be required to meet the requirements of the Scott County WMO.
 The project proposes three new stormwater Best Management Practices (BMPs) for runoff rate and volume control for the proposed construction.
+Based on preliminary boring results, it is anticipated that these BMPs will be infiltration areas.
+This will be verified during final design.
 Potential locations of the proposed BMPs are shown in Appendix A. All project runoff would be routed to these BMPs prior to discharging to adjacent wetlands and tributaries.